Cardiopulmonary Stress Testing Systems Market Size and Share

 Cardiopulmonary Stress Testing Systems Market Analysis by Mordor Intelligence

-The cardiopulmonary exercise testing market is valued at USD 5.80 billion in 2025 and is forecast to reach USD 5.86 billion by 2030, advancing at a 4.5% CAGR.
+The cardiopulmonary stress testing systems market is valued at USD 5.80 billion in 2025 and is forecast to reach USD 5.86 billion by 2030, advancing at a 4.5% CAGR.
 Growth rests in the broader shift from volume-based diagnostics to precision cardiopulmonary evaluation, helped by AI-enabled real-time VO₂ analytics that shorten interpretation time and raise diagnostic consistency.
 Hospitals, sports laboratories, and rehabilitation centers also view these systems as strategic assets because early physiological insights reduce downstream treatment costs.
 Portable CPET platforms extend testing into home-based rehabilitation, while wearable sensors feed continuous data to cloud algorithms, linking disease diagnostics with fitness monitoring.
 North American reimbursement clarity, rising Asia-Pacific chronic-disease burden, and steady European clinical research activity collectively underpin demand for the expanding fleet of AI-ready devices.
 Meanwhile, mid-tier device makers face a regulatory maze that lengthens launch cycles, keeping bargaining power with hospitals moderate, even as user expectations for seamless workflow integration rise.

 Key Report Takeaways